NichB99/image-comparison/README.md

 you open and then boom it dissapear until the end where you se a "massage" that tell you it's done and it will close in 5 second (just to tell everything it is done).

-The main function of the app it is just to verify that in a "batch" of image (png/jpg/jpeg/etc...) there is no duplicate, the only "down point" is just the fact that you need to choose a whole folder of image and it will check them all.
+The main function of the app it is just to verify that in a "batch" of image (png/jpg/jpeg/etc...) there is no duplicate,

-I don't think that i will change that or "fix it" for my usage it's just fine like this.
+Now you can choose the "original" and the "not-original"   EXAMPLE:

+Desktop > FolderOriginal1 > image1.png
+Desktop > FolderNOT-originalOriginal > image1 - copy.png ; image2.png

-But if you have the will and the time fell free to do that, just give some credit.
+If you have the will and the time to change or update "at your maximum usage" fell free to do that, just give some credit.

+The instruction are simple, first you select the "original" image and then the "not-original", when everything is finished a "results.txt" will appear in the app folder.

 |								                 Changelog			                						|
 |---------------------------------------------------------------------------|

+1.1.0 - now you can choose the img ("original" and "not-original) from various folder

 1.0.0 - application created